QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 ```

 We can see how $\phi$ flats out when we increase the time horizon as college graduates have higher salary at different levels of tuition fee.

+A student facing a shorter expected working period and higher tuition fee prefers to work directly after high school.

 Let's take a step further by taking the derivative of $\phi$ with respect to $D$ to compute the marginal effect of tuition fee on $\phi$